 In 2008 Sharman was honoured to be appointed as a Deputy Lieutenant of Greater Manchester and was hugely privileged to serve as High Sheriff of the County 2015 – 2016.

 Sharman is the Greater Manchester Patron of Marie Curie Nursing and also of Willow Wood Hospice in Tameside.
-In 2016 Sharman became a Trustee to the Board of SAFE Networks, a Charity which deals with female exploitation and modern-day slavery and is the Chairman of Trustees at The Shed, Tameside which helps older men to avoid social isolation whilst promoting a healthy lifestyle.
+She is the Chair of Trustees of SAFE Networks, a Charity which deals with female exploitation and modern-day slavery and is the Chair of Trustees at The Shed, Tameside which helps older men to avoid social isolation whilst promoting a healthy lifestyle.
 In 2017 she was delighted to be appointed as Honorary Colonel of the Greater Manchester Army Cadet Force, a fantastic organisation which gives young people wonderful life experiences that will help them to achieve success in life.
-She Is Chairman of the Manchester & District Hospital Choirs Committee which organises Christmas Concerts in order to raise money for CLIC Sargent in Greater Manchester, a brilliant Charity which supports children & young people who are dealing with cancer.
+She is Chair of the Manchester & District Hospital Choirs Committee which organises Christmas Concerts in order to raise money for Young Lives vs Cancer in Greater Manchester, a brilliant Charity which supports children & young people who are dealing with cancer.

-Some years ago, Sharman joined the Old Girls Association and in 2015 she was invited to become a School Governor at Fairfield.
+Some years ago, Sharman joined the Old Girls Association and now is a Board Member at the School.

 She is a Soroptimist and a keen supporter of Guide Bridge Amateur Theatre and of the Mikron Theatre Group.